This post contains Amazon Affiliate Links at no cost to you. For questions about affiliate links, please see my

 He’ll be the first to tell you that it takes a lot of time and effort– preparing the ground, planting the seed, watering it, pulling out the weeds and plant-eating insects, watering some more, pruning, and finally, harvesting!
 You get your hands dirty.
 You sweat.
 And sometimes, you ache afterwards.

 Maintaining relationships can be hard too.
 The constant temper tantrums of little ones.
 The spouse who might not meet your needs the way you want them met.
 The friend who only shows up when they need something.
 The quarreling family member.
 The bossy co-worker .
 You get the picture…

-It’s not easy building and maintaining relationships with people who are hard to get along with.
-But God asks us to.
-He wants us to plant seeds of goodness, hope, and compassion into EVERYONE, despite the thorns we might encounter along the way.
+It’s not easy building and maintaining relationships with people, especially with those who might be hard to get along with.
+But God asks us to plant seeds of goodness, hope, and compassion into EVERYONE, despite the thorns we might encounter along the way.

 However, if we want to plant good seeds into others, we have to tend to our OWN inner harvest field as well.
 We have to plant seeds of goodness into ourselves first, being rooted in the Lord and rooted in His Word, so that our fruit can be a blessing to others.
 Our fruit (produced by God) will then bear more seeds that can be planted and grown.
 And the cycle continues.